EricLBuehler/mistral.rs/docs/PHI3V.md

 **Output:**
 ```
-The image captures a breathtaking view of a snow-covered mountain peak under a cloudy sky.
-The mountain, blanketed in pristine white snow, stands majestically against the backdrop of the sky.
-A winding road snakes its way up the side of the mountain, disappearing into the distance and adding a sense of scale to the scene.
-The road is flanked by trees on both sides, their branches heavy with snow.
-The perspective of the image is from a low angle, looking up at the mountain and giving it an imposing presence.
-Despite its grandeur, there's a sense of tranquility that pervades the scene - a testament to nature's quiet beauty.
+The image captures a breathtaking view of a mountain peak, bathed in the soft glow of sunlight.
+The peak, dusted with a layer of snow, stands tall against the backdrop of a clear blue sky.
+A trail, etched into the mountain's side by countless hikers before it, winds its way up to the summit.
+The trail's white color contrasts sharply with the surrounding landscape, drawing attention to its path and inviting exploration.

+The perspective from which this photo is taken offers an expansive view of the mountain and its surroundings.
+It seems as if one could look down from this vantage point and see miles upon miles of untouched wilderness stretching out into the distance.
+The colors in the image are predominantly blue and white, reflecting both sky and snow-covered mountains respectively.
+However, there are also hints of green from trees dotting lower parts of mountainsides or valleys below them - adding another layer to this picturesque scene.
+This serene landscape evokes feelings of tranquility and adventure at once - an invitation to explore nature's grandeur while respecting its majesty at all times!
 ```

 ---

 1) Start the server
 ```
-cargo run --release --features ... -- --port 1234 vision-plain -m microsoft/Phi-3-vision-128k-instruct -a phi3v
+cargo run --release --features ... -- --port 1234 vision-plain -m microsoft/Phi-3.5-vision-instruct -a phi3v
 ```

 2) Send a request